sap345/WF-project/README.md

 Instructions:

-Download the necessary files to explore the project.
+1.Download the necessary files to explore the project.

-Install the required tools on your Linux system if not already installed.
+2.Install the required tools on your Linux system if not already installed.

-Follow the instructions provided in the PDF for setting up and running the project.
+3.Follow the instructions provided in the PDF for setting up and running the project.

-Execute the project in the Kali Linux environment using the provided command.
+4.Execute the project in the Kali Linux environment using the provided command.

 enjoy using Windows Forensics project by Ariel Sapir